MisterFab/openai-rust/README.md

 Output:

 ```
-> Content: Creating such a society is possible through cooperation, collective effort, working towards equality, and promoting universal values such as peace, respect, and understanding.
+> Response: Creating such a society is possible through cooperation, collective effort, working towards equality, and promoting universal values such as peace, respect, and understanding.
 Education and legislation play crucial roles, as well as each individual's actions and attitudes toward others.
 The aim is to create a community where every person feels valued and free to express themselves without fear of judgement or harm.
 This involves a continuing process of dialogue, growth, and social progress.
 ```

 ## Contributing